Miko4/ant/README.md

 In order to compile ant you need:

- o OCaml version 3.10,
+ * OCaml version 3.10,
- o OMake version 0.9.8.1,
+ * OMake version 0.9.8.1,
- o kpathsea version 3.2,
+* kpathsea version 3.2,
- o FreeType version 2,
+* FreeType version 2,
- o CamlImages version 2.2,
+ *  CamlImages version 2.2,
- o mlgmp version 0.13 (optional).
+ * mlgmp version 0.13 (optional).

 (1) You might want to edit the file “OMakefile” to set some paths.
 In particular, the variables KPATHSEA_LDFLAGS and KPATHSEA_CFLAGS probably